ryouchinsa/Rectlabel-support/README.md

 # Rectlabel-support
-This is the support page for RectLabel apps.
+This is the support page for RectLabel. https://apps.apple.com/app/id1210181730

-RectLabel
-https://apps.apple.com/app/id1210181730

 Post the problem to our Github issues page